Skip to main content

 3.3.
 Phase-specific load management

-A rechargeable electric vehicle is equipped with a built-in charger that connects to a compatible Charging Station via a cable.
-This charger can draw power from either one or all three phases in a three-wire network (single-phase or three-phase).
+A rechargeable electric vehicle is equipped with a built-in charger that connects to a compatible Charging Station via a cable, and can draw power from a single-phase or three-phase network.

 3.4.
 Imbalance Prevention